Tim Anderson Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.
+- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Tigers' 4.52 team ERA ranks 20th among all league pitching staffs.

+- Lorenzen (2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched) makes the start for the Tigers, his eighth of the season.

-- His last time out came on Sunday against the Washington Nationals, when the left-hander went two innings, surrendering six earned runs while allowing 10 hits.
+- His last appearance was on Monday against the Kansas City Royals, when the righty threw 5 2/3 innings, surrendering five earned runs while allowing five hits.

-- In nine games this season, the 25-year-old has an ERA of 7.45, with 7.2 strikeouts per nine innings.
-Opponents are batting .304 against him.
+- The 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.